Jewish views on incest: Karaite views

 The Karaites, who reject the authority of Talmudic opinions, interpret the biblical prohibitions differently.

 The early Karaites adopted the principle that marriage was a true and full union – each spouse was to be considered legally as the same person, and hence someone related to one spouse was seen as having exactly the same relation to the other.
 Applied to the Biblical regulations, this produced drastically simple rules, prohibiting marriage between almost all relations and spousal relations, except that a man could still marry his niece (or step-niece) and his grandmother (or grandfather's wife, or spouse's grandmother, or spouse's grandfather's wife).
 However, it also prohibited marriage to the relatives of every subsequent husband of a divorced wife.

-In the 11th century, two Karaite reformists rejected the principle that a marriage was a true and full union, instead arguing that the only relationships that should be forbidden were those analogous to those in the biblical prohibitions.
+In the 11th century, two Karaite reformists Joseph ben Abraham and Jeshua ben Judah rejected the principle that a marriage was a true and full union, instead arguing that the only relationships that should be forbidden were those analogous to those in the biblical prohibitions.
 Dividing the principle relatives into two groups: